bluehalooo/websitesaysomething/README.md

-main.js askes you what you want the website to say, and says it. swear.js makes the website say "hell" scam.js asks you for your credit card number, although it is not stored anywhere.
+main.js askes you what you want the website to say, and says it. swear.js makes the website say "hell", and scam.js asks you for your credit card number, although it is not stored anywhere.